How to Cook Kale

 Here I've mixed cooked kale with mashed potatoes and served them alongside some fried eggs.
 Check for the recipe below.

-This traditional kale recipe, aka Grünkohl, is a hearty side dish for many German dinners.
-Kale is a vegetable with a very earthy taste.
-It goes great with other hearty dishes.
+Here's how to cook kale, turning it into traditional German dishes that are both hearty and healthy.
+Kale, aka Grünkohl, is a hearty side dish for many German dinners.
+It has an earthy taste that goes great with other hearty dishes.
 It just needs to be cooked properly!
 It's great if you buy it canned or jarred.
 It's so easy to prepare then.
 If you have fresh kale, check below how to prepare and cook it.
 If it's not done properly, kale has a tendency to be tough and bitter.

 Since kale is such a nutritious and healthy vegetable, it's great to be able to cook it so the whole family will enjoy it.

 - Kale has large stringy, curly leaves with a strong earthy taste and odor

 - Kale tastes best after frost has hit the leaves, taste sweeting and more flavorful